 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

 In normal rifts, the third gem slot should be taken by Boon of the Hoarder.
-This high utility gem feeds you practically infinite gold and gives you a massive short-term speed boost while picking it up, automated by a worn Avarice Band.
+This high utility gem feeds you practically infinite gold and gives you a massive short-term speed boost while picking it up, automated by Avarice Band.
 It will also render you practically invulnerable through a worn Goldwrap.

 |Torso and Pants||

 For more information about gems, please refer to our guide on gems.